jonathanKingston/jotter/source/_posts/2014-03-05-making-a-performance.markdown

 -    What is checked in the if statement `thing && thing2 && thing3`
      -    If either of the three variables is set to: false, null, undefined, NaN, 0, or '' then this test would fail
 -    Remembering to insert brackets or commas after each statement in the if once another statement is required

+## Clear coding standards help

+One of the main reasons I have become so interested in [ESLint](http://eslint.org/), is because it will allow for strict coding standards that are not interpreted differently.

+Personally I would prefer to codify a set of coding standards as much as possible.
+This is mostly down to experience of seeing so many developers not follow standards.